WELCOME TO THE

 The ESO Archive Community Forum is a platform for sharing ideas and methods, asking questions and sending feedback and suggestions on how to improve and use the new ESO Archive Science Portal and on how to gain Programmatic and tool access to the archive science portal.

-Please be aware that the official help concerning data access, data reduction and pipelines is provided by the ESO User Support Department.
+Please be aware that the channel to receive help concerning data access, data reduction and pipelines, and quality of products is provided by the ESO helpdesk.

-Please observe the usual basic netiquette rule of remain professional, respectful, and courteous at all times.
+Please observe the usual basic etiquette rule of remain professional, respectful, and courteous at all times.

 The second data release from the Fornax Deep Survey with VST projects is now available on the ESO archive and it is accessible to the community via the Science Portal, programmatically, and via the Catalogue Query Interface.
 This data release follows the publication of the refereed paper by Cantiello et al. (2020).